In addition to the satisfaction of providing life-changing opportunities for student-athletes, Seminole Booster members are rewarded with:

 - Ticket and Parking Priority

-- Tours of the Athletics Facilities you helped build
+- Tours of the Athletics Facilities

-- Invitations to exclusive Booster Life events
+- Invitations to exclusive events throughout the year

-- 1-year subscription to Unconquered Magazine to keep you connected
+- Subscription to Unconquered Magazine

 Questions about ticket priority?
 Chat now with a Ticket Office Representative